oracle-devrel/kubeflow-oke/README.md

 ## Introduction

-Oracle Container Engine for Kubernetes (OKE) is the [Oracle][uri-oracle]-managed [Kubernetes][uri-kubernetes] service on [Oracle Cloud Infrastructure (OCI)][uri-oci].
+Oracle Container Engine for Kubernetes (OKE) is the [Oracle][uri-oracle]-managed [Kubernetes][uri-Kubernetes] service on [Oracle Cloud Infrastructure (OCI)][uri-oci].

 ## Getting Started

 > ⚠️ Kubeflow 1.5.0 is not compatible with Kubernetes version 1.22 and onwards.
 To install Kubeflow 1.5.0 or older, set the Kubernetes version of your OKE cluster to v1.21.5.

-This guide explains how to install Kubeflow 1.7.0 on OKE using Kubernetes versions 1.25.6 and onwards running on Oracle Linux 8.
+> ⚠️ This guide explains how to install Kubeflow 1.7.0 on OKE using Kubernetes versions 1.25.6 and onwards running on Oracle Linux 8.

+> Note the following steps are for testing purposes.

 <!-- ## Installation -->